 Guide to a Perfect trip in Egypt!

 Egyptian desserts share some similarities with the Levant, but they are still different in taste.
 Egyptian desserts are made using natural ingredients and a lot of sugar.
 The desserts cooked in Egypt are unique and always taste best when you eat them here.
-Egyptian desserts are loaded with calories but the taste is worth savoring into every bite, even though it’s calorie-laden.
-So, drench yourself into a taste like never before, with these Egyptian desserts.
+Egyptian desserts are loaded with calories but the taste is worth it, savoring every bite, even though it’s calorie-laden.
+Drench yourself into a taste like never before, with these Egyptian desserts.

 Desserts form a crucial part of Egyptian cuisine.
-A large number of desserts in Egypt are made as puddings and pastries and almost every dessert is soaked in sugar or honey syrup, for that amazing taste.
+A large number of desserts in Egypt are made as puddings and pastries and almost every dessert is soaked in sugar or honey syrup, for that amazing super-sweet taste.

-Baklava seems to a very popular Egyptian dessert which is popular in many other Arab countries as well.
+Baklava is another very popular Egyptian dessert which is popular in many other Arab countries as well.
 The basic ingredient that goes into its making include nuts, filo, dough and honey, this is one Egyptian dessert that has lesser sugar content.
 Fatir is another popular dessert served in Egypt.
 It resembles the pancakes made in America and apricots are most commonly used as the fruit filling.
 Also, egg-filled Fairs are popularly eaten and loved by people.

 Basbousa is an Egyptian dessert.
 It is a semolina pastry served in different shapes, most commonly a diamond shape..
 This dessert is a favorite among people of Egypt.
-Ice cream is another fondly eaten dessert of Egypt, but the local version available here is much different in taste compared to those sold commercially.
-In Egypt, it’s named as Bbouzat Haleeb and possesses a gummy flavor and is lighter than most western ice creams.
-The ice cream of Egypt stretches like a nugget when spooned.
+Ice cream is another fondly eaten dessert of Egypt, but the local version available here is much different in taste compared to those sold commercially in the West.
+In Egypt, it’s named Bbouzat Haleeb and possesses a gummy flavor and is lighter than most Western ice creams.
+The ice cream of Egypt stretches like noughat when spooned.

 Kanafa is a distinct dish among Egyptian desserts and is made out of batter strings fried on grills that are hot.
 A large number of stuffing variations are used like sweets, nuts and even meat, it’s available in both sweet and salty versions.
 Rice pudding in Egypt is another popular dish which is eaten by not just locals but tourists as well.
-Referred as Mahallabiyya here, it’s served garnished with chop ped pistachios.
+Referred as Mahallabiyya here, it’s served garnished with chopped pistachios.
 Gatoux too enjoys a top place on the list and is a French style pastry sweet.

 Two of the most common ingredients that go into the making of Egyptian desserts are Shalab and Misika.
-Misika is an Arabic gum which has now become a common ingredient among dessert all across the globe.
+Misika is an Arabic gum which has now become a common ingredient among desserts all across the globe.
 Shalab, on the other hand, is an ingredient that is extracted from tubers of a large number of orchids.
 Also, Egyptians commonly consume a large number of fresh fruits when trying to satiate their sweet tooth.
 Desserts form an important part of meals served on a daily basis.

 So, you can see that what role desserts in Egypt play in not just the festive menus, but even in meals served on a daily basis.
-Tourists coming to Egypt must surely indulge into such sinful desserts.The variety of desserts served in Egypt is overwhelming and there is literally something for everyone to satiate any sweet tooth completely.
+Tourists coming to Egypt should definitely indulge in such sinful desserts.The variety of desserts served in Egypt is overwhelming and there is literally something for everyone and enough to satiate any sweet tooth completely!